 An item of jewellery is generally considered an antique.
 If it’s one hundred years old or more, having said that, age doesn’t necessarily make a piece of jewellery an antique.
 For example, jewellery from the Art Deco period, (which was only in the 1920s) would be put into that classification as it’s particularly sought after.

-Many dealers would not consider all jewellery over a hundred years old as an antique while others refer to their pieces as antique when they meet the criteria, regardless of how aged they look.
+Many dealers such as antique dealers Melbourne would not consider all jewellery over a hundred years old as an antique while others refer to their pieces as antique when they meet the criteria, regardless of how aged they look.

 How to preserve the quality of antique jewellery?